nil/figma-dynamic-icon-export/README.md

 - [ ] Create components containing the resulting SVG code
 - [ ] Optimize the icon with SVGO before exporting
 - [ ] Hide some layers when exporting
+- [ ] Show list of exported icons on the UI

 ## Local development